SharpSync/docs/datasources/netsuite/markdown/advanced_boms.md

 There are some limitation with the use of advanced BOMs via the API.
 For this reason (at the time of writing), we make use of a custom script to create advanced BOMS

 Server side scripting uses a script in Netsuite to set field values.
-The important bit to take note of here is that the `injectionScriptId` needs to be configured (see below).
+The important bit to take note of here is that the `itemInjectionScriptId` needs to be configured (see below).

 To use serverside scripting to create items, in SharpSync do the following under `Data Sources`: